peterhinch/micropython-async/i2c/README.md

 participant has no data to send it sends an empty string.
 Strings are exchanged at a fixed rate to limit the interrupt overhead on `Responder`.
-This implies a latency on communications in either direction; the rate (maximum latency) is under application control and may be as low as 100ms.
+This implies a latency on communications in either direction; the rate (maximum latency) is under application control.
+By default it is 100ms.

 The module will run under official or `fast_io` builds of `uasyncio`.
-Owing to the latency discussed above the performance of this interface is largely unaffected.
+Owing to the latency discussed above, the choice has little effect on the performance of this interface.

 A further issue common to most communications protocols is synchronisation: the devices won't boot simultaneously.
 Initially, and after the `Initiator`